ARMmbed/mbed-os-5-docs/docs/tutorials/migrate-from-mbed-os-2-to-5.md

 mbed compile -m ublox_evk_odin_w2 -t gcc_arm
 ```

-It successfully compiles, so no changes are necessary to the `Grove - Buzzer` library or `Hello World` program.
+It successfully compiles, so that no changes to the `Grove - Buzzer` library or `Hello World` program are necessary.

-#### Example component No. 2 - application fails to compile
+#### Example component 2 - application fails to compile

 Repositories used in this example: